niravcodes/niravcodes.github.io/_posts/2020-09-14-octopus-game.md

 <video controls muted> <source src="/assets/img/octo/octo5.mp4" type="video/mp4"> </video>

 Then I burned out.
 And now I can't bring myself to even look at the code.
 Maybe you can, though.
-So check out the code on GitHub.
+So check out the [code on GitHub](https://github.com/niravcodes/Octopus-Game-JS).

 ### Conclusion

-I worked on this project without much planning, or a predefined architecture, or even any tangible end goal.
+I worked on this project without much planning, or design.
 So it was interesting to see the abstractions almost form themselves, and to see the architecture emerge spontaneously from beneath the insignificant lines of code as I typed them.

 Right in front of my eyes, the coordinate-based motion wrapped itself in a physics interface and neatly exposed methods like `applyForce (magnitude, angle)`.
-The `Spritesheet` animation system amalgamated itself with `Motion` and `Collider` to from a high level Character object that I could plop anywhere in the scene.
+The `Spritesheet` animation system amalgamated with `Motion` and `Collider` to from a high level `Character` object for my benefit.
 Components organised themselves into categories like `drawable`s and `manager`s, which allowed for other interesting experiments like [duck-typing-aided composition](https://stackoverflow.com/q/62194995/2735127).

 Not to mean that it is perfection, of course.
 Far from it.
-On the engine side, the API is painful, there's a lot of vestigial code, scenes are not sandboxed (and colliders leak through by default), there is no obvious way to handle instantiation of multiple objects, and there's a lot of cohesion among components.
+On the engine side, the API is painful, there's a lot of vestigial code, scenes are not isolated (and colliders leak through by default), there is no obvious way to handle instantiation of multiple objects, and there's a lot of cohesion among components.
 On the game side, the controls are terrible, the world is incomplete, and moving around is clumsy at best.
-But at least I now have deeper insight into and a greater appreciation for game engines.
+The only consolation is that my next game will be easier to make because of this exercise.